UsmanAli404/CrowJS/README.md

 ### 1. Install

-## 🚀 Getting Started

-### 1. Install

 To use **CrowJS**, begin by downloading this repository and placing the `CrowJS` folder inside your project's source code.
-Once included, open the `index.html` file in your browser — it already contains the required setup for p5.js and for loading CrowJS modules.
+Once included, open the `index.html` file in your browser; it already contains the required setup for p5.js and for loading CrowJS modules.

 All GUI development should be done inside **`sketch.js`**, which serves as the main entry point for both your p5.js sketch and all CrowJS components.